 On Greek gods

 Persephone, virgin earth.
 See legends about her.
 She is Malkuth of Demeter and Binah.
-Adonis is a suspicious attribution, maybe connection with Adonai as Lord of Earth.
-Psyche is unredeemed soul.
+Adonis is a suspicious attribution, maybe the connection with Adonai as Lord of Earth.
+Psyche is the unredeemed soul.

 On Roman gods